Reading is the key to learning, and phonics instruction is the tool to make reading a reality.

 Comprehension means understanding what is read.

 As your child reads, occasionally stop and ask content questions.
-You’ll be reinforcing the process of retention by getting them to think about what they’ve read.
+Through this approach to phonics instruction, you’ll reinforce retention by getting your child to think about what they’ve read.

 Expression gives life to words.